GFCFSF Ingredients and Substitutions

 Not all substitutes are created equal and cannot merely be substituted 1:1.
 Information on oil/water content of available products.

-There is only one GFCFSF margarine substitute currently: Earth Balance Natural Buttery Spread Soy-Free.
+There is only one GFCFSF margarine substitute currently is Earth Balance Natural Buttery Spread Soy-Free.

 Oils for Baking